Daniel Hemric: NASCAR Cup Series

-On November 6, 2022, Hemric filled in for Ty Gibbs in the No. 23 car for 23XI Racing in the 2022 NASCAR Cup Series Championship Race at Phoenix Raceway.
+In 2022, Hemric drove the Kaulig Racing No. 16 part-time in the Cup Series, finishing twelfth at the 2022 Daytona 500 and peaking at ninth place at Fontana.
+On November 6, Hemric filled in for Ty Gibbs in the No. 23 car for 23XI Racing in the 2022 NASCAR Cup Series Championship Race at Phoenix Raceway.
 Gibbs had to miss the race due to the death of his father Coy Gibbs.
 Hemric was still at the track after the previous day's Xfinity Series race and was able to be fitted into Gibbs' car seat.
 This marked Hemric's first race with Toyota in over a year.

+On September 15, 2023, Kaulig Racing announced that Hemric would drive the No. 31 in 2024.
+This would mark Hemric's return to full-time Cup Series competition since 2019.

 Personal life

 On July 28, 2015, Hemric announced his engagement to K&N Pro Series East driver Kenzie Ruston.
 They married on January 7, 2017.
 He announced in November 2019 that Ruston was expecting their first child.
 Their daughter was born on May 9, 2020.
 He announced in August 2022 that Ruston was expecting their second child.
 Their son was born on December 23, 2022.

 On September 4, 2019, Hemric established the Daniel Hemric Be the Change Scholarship with Rowan–Cabarrus Community College.
 The annual scholarship will grant financial aid to one qualifying student in the field of motorsports, welding, or mechanical engineering.